Manchester terror attack: What we know

 - Who are the victims? -

-Britain's threat level remains at "severe", meaning an attack is highly likely, but this will remain under review, May said.

-"The police and others will of course be looking at the security of venues" and the government will review police resources, May said during a visit to Manchester.
+Soldiers are being sent to assist armed police to protect strategic sites.
+The last time troops were deployed on British streets was in 2007.

+The troop plan, codenamed Operation Temperer, was first revealed after the November 2015 Paris attacks and is believed to allow up to 5,000 soldiers to be deployed.

-Major sports venues in Britain plan to beef up security, with several high profile events in the coing weeks, including the FA Cup final at Wembley on Saturday.
+Major sports venues plan to beef up security, with several high profile events in the coming weeks, including the FA Cup final at Wembley on Saturday.

+The Changing of the Guard outside Buckingham Palace was cancelled on Wednesday and parliament suspended all public events.

-Manchester United's Europa League final against Ajax in Stockholm on Wednesday is still set to go ahead.
-UEFA, European football's governing body, said "tight security arrangements" had long been in place.
+Manchester United's Europa League final against Ajax in Stockholm on Wednesday is still set to go ahead under tight security.

-Downing Street said May will still attend the NATO summit in Brussels on Thursday and the meeting of G7 leaders in Sicily, Italy on Friday and Saturday.
+Downing Street said May would still attend the NATO summit in Brussels on Thursday and the meeting of G7 leaders in Sicily on Friday and Saturday.

 - Other attacks on UK soil -

-On March 22, five people were killed and more than 50 injured when a man drove into pedestrians on Westminster Bridge in central London, before crashing into the fence surrounding parliament.
+On March 22, five people were killed and more than 50 injured when a man ploughed into pedestrians on Westminster Bridge in central London, before crashing into the fence surrounding parliament.

 The attacker, 52-year-old Khalid Masood, fatally stabbed a police officer before being shot dead by police outside parliament.

-Investigators described that attack as "Islamist-related terrorism" but said they may never know why he did it and have not charged anyone over the incident.
+Investigators described that attack as "Islamist-related terrorism" but have not charged anyone over the incident.

 The deadliest bomb attack on British soil took place on July 7, 2005 when four British suicide bombers inspired by Al-Qaeda attacked London's transport system, killing 52 people and wounding 700.